Skip to content

 • Keep the derived mesh and domain visible in public examples.

-• Promote the result only after it matches the support matrix and validation evidence for the intended lane.
+• Use the result in public reporting only after it matches the support matrix and validation evidence for the intended lane.

 The newest thin-substrate crossval scripts use smooth_grading() to build non-uniform z-profiles around the substrate.
-That is useful workflow evidence, but it does not by itself promote the graded-z lane to the claims-bearing reference surface.
+That is useful workflow evidence, but it does not by itself make the graded-z workflow a validated reference path.